Shay-M/AsynchronousServerSideDevelopment/Study/README.md

 ### The Bucket Pattern

+_when we have a lot of data, (waze), instead of loading the DB, we will take the entire information package from all the devices and pack into one_

 When having data coming as a stream, instead of storing that data in separated small documents we better pack these small documents into bigger ones.

 ### The Computed Pattern

+_When there is a calculation of information and there is a recurrence, to facilitate the processor we will create an information table with the results_

 When having the need in a repeatedly calculation of data in our application, and when most of the interaction with the